 The real transformation that separates digitally mature retail organizations from the rest is operational.

-In other words, modern digital commerce enables a significant operating model upgrade.
+Modern digital commerce enables a significant operating model upgrade.

 If you’re a retailer operating digital commerce on processes that worked well enough a decade ago, these constraints may sound familiar: